Universal-Variability-Language/uvl-models/Statistics/README.md

 ## OVM Models

-For each provided variability model that was originally a decision model we provide the following statistics:
+For each provided variability model that was originally an OVM model, we provide the following statistics:

 * **Number of Variation Points:** Number of variation points appearing in the OVM model
 * **Number of Variants:** Number of variants induced by the OVM model